peppinosh/SelfHostLinks/README.md

 - Responsive UI powered by TailwindCSS
 - Admin panel with login (one user only)
 - Custom link title, URL, color, and icon upload
+- Live preview when creating or editing links
+- Drag and drop reordering of links
+- Edit existing links (title, URL, color)
 - SQLite database (lightweight and portable)
 - Persistent configuration using `.env` file
 - Docker-ready deployment with `deploy.sh`
 - Rate limiting on login with Flask-Limiter
 - Passwords hashed using `scrypt` (via Werkzeug)
+- Mobile-friendly interface with proper spacing

 ---